-Every company, industry, sector and the economy as a whole have fluctuations with their respective values in the market.
+Every company, industry, sector and the economy as a whole experience fluctuations with their respective values in the market.
 They happen daily.
 Some are economy wide, others are tied to just the company.
 Maybe a bad quarterly report drives existing holders of stock to sell thus discounting the price.
-If performance is well off the norm, the discount could be rather deep and now the opportunity for value investors to buy exists.
+If performance is well off the norm, the discount could be rather deep and now opportunity for value investors to buy exists.

 Let’s go back to Coke.
 Let’s assume that a value investor determines that a 12% discount in the share price from a prior high warrants ownership of the stock.
 Take a look at Coke’s last ten years.

 If you review all those ups and downs over the last 10 years, only once has Coke had a downward share price fluctuation greater than 12%.
-This of course was tied to the huge market decline in late February – March 2020 time frame tied to the COVID pandemic.
-Unfortunately, all companies were experiencing this sudden change.
+This of course was tied to the huge market decline in late February – March 2020 time frame due to the COVID pandemic.
+Unfortunately, all companies were experiencing this sudden downward change.